Bayesian clustering of high-dimensional data via latent repulsive mixtures: Methodology

 and

 If $\varphi(x) = \mathcal{F}(K_0)(x)$ denotes the Fourier transform of $K_0$, we have that

-Moreover, for any compact $R \subset \R^d$, the restriction of $\Phi$ to $R$ has density with respect to the unit rate Poisson point process on $R$ if $\rho < \rho_{\max}$. \end{theorem} Parameter $\rho$ in Theorem~\ref{teo:aniso_dpp} is the intensity of the process, i.e. it controls the distribution of the number of points in the process.
-In particular, the expected total number of points in $R$ is equal to $\rho$.
-Let us remark that explicit knowledge of the Fourier transform is essential for simulation purposes, as one typically approximates the density of the DPP using $\varphi$ as described in Section~\ref{sec:dpp_dens_approx}.
-In the following, we will use notation $\Phi \sim \text{DPP}(\rho, \Lambda, K_0; R)$ to denote the law of a DPP on $R$ with intensity $\rho$, stationary kernel $K_0$ and anisotropy driven by $\Lambda$.
-Although the intensity $\rho$ and the $p \times d$ matrix $\Lambda$ appear implicitly in the definition of $K_0$, we make them explicit in our notation to stress the importance of the parameters $\rho$ and $\Lambda$.
+Moreover, for any compact $R \subset \R^d$, the restriction of $\Phi$ to $R$ has a density with respect to the unit rate Poisson point process on $R$ if $\rho < \rho_{\max}$. \end{theorem} The kernel $K_0$ characterizing the DPP in Theorem~\ref{teo:aniso_dpp} is not isotropic.
+Parameter $\rho$ is the intensity of the process, i.e. it controls the distribution of the number of points in the process.
+In particular, the expected total number of points in $R$ is equal to $\rho|R|$.
+We also emphasize that explicit knowledge of the Fourier transform, as described in Theorem~\ref{teo:aniso_dpp}, is essential for simulation purposes, as one typically approximates the density of the DPP using $\varphi$ as described in Section~\ref{sec:dpp_dens_approx}.